James Sterling Kohuhu

 Spread: 6 feet

 Other Names: Tawhiwhi

 A smaller variety that is fast growing and can be pruned into a dense screen of soft olive-green glossy foliage; subtle purple flower clusters in spring; perfect for a low hedge, or a geometrical accent in the garden

-James Sterling Kohuhu has attractive olive green foliage.
+James Sterling Kohuhu has attractive olive green evergreen foliage on a plant with an upright spreading habit of growth.
 The glossy oval leaves are highly ornamental and remain olive green throughout the winter.
 It features subtle clusters of fragrant deep purple flowers at the ends of the branches from late spring to early summer.
-The fruit is not ornamentally significant.

 James Sterling Kohuhu is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.

 This is a relatively low maintenance shrub, and can be pruned at anytime.
 It has no significant negative characteristics.

 James Sterling Kohuhu is recommended for the following landscape applications;

 - Mass Planting